Our luxury en-suite accommodation with a hot tub

 Dogs are Welcome

-You’re welcome to bring your pets glamping; up to 2 dogs are welcome free of charge, but please note that the paddock is not fully secure.
+You’re welcome to bring your pets glamping; up to 2 dogs are welcome free of charge, and we have a large portable enclosure (approximately 4m x 5m x 1m high) but please note that the paddock is not fully secure.
 Just ask us if you need dog towels, blankets or bowls as we do have spares.
-We usually find a treat or two for our four legged friends too!
+We usually find a treat or two for our four-legged friends too!
 We’d prefer it if you don’t let them on the bed though, and if they are likely to sneak up, then bring a cover to keep the paw prints off the bedding.

 Try Our Drop and Dip Service